DreamHaven Books: Move to Minneapolis's Standish neighborhood

 Photo dated May 30, 2020, showing DreamHaven boarded up during the George Floyd protests.
 The quotation is from a Spider-Man comic.

 The economic downturn of the late 2000s prompted the closure of many independent bookstores.
 DreamHaven weathered this period by contracting its commercial footprint.
 Ketter moved the store to a new brick-and-mortar location in 2008, in the hope that a more residential neighborhood with good parking would support the survival of his business.

 For a time, Ketter regarded the store "as more of a warehouse that I could open up and have people come in but still do my mail-order business and con business.”
 In 2012, and again during the COVID pandemic that began in late 2019, DreamHaven limited its brick-and-mortar opening hours to concentrate on the areas that best helped the business survive.

 2020 George Floyd protests

 On May 29, the second night of protests following George Floyd's murder, a confusion of protest, riot, vandalism and looting swept the Twin Cities.
 DreamHaven's commercial building in Minneapolis was "trashed" and almost set on fire.
 DreamHaven's fellow Minneapolis bookstore Uncle Hugo's Science Fiction was burned to the ground.

 Until the upheaval of civic disorder receded, Ketter, along with family and friends, slept at the store to prevent DreamHaven from sharing Uncle Hugo's fate.
 Crowd-funding, volunteers, and online orders from sympathetic buyers outside of the Twin Cities helped enable the rebuild, which was not completed until fall 2020.

+2026 ICE Protests

+On January 24, 2026, a camera crew for the MS NOW show Velshi encountered Ketter protesting in response to the killing of Alex Pretti.
+Ketter was recorded shouting profanity at ICE agents and giving warnings to area protestors.
+When the on-site reporter with the crew asked why he was present, Ketter replied, "I'm seventy years old and I'm fucking angry."